EbolaEmperor/Introduction-to-OT/talk.md

 ### Page 2

 Here is an overview of the optimal transport.
-The **principal concern** of OT is transporting a probability measure to another in an optimal way.
-Or, measuring the distance between two probability measures.
+The **principal concern** of OT is to transport a probability measure to another in an optimal way, or to measure the distance between two probability measures.

 The OT problem was first introduced by **Monge** when he was thinking how to move some mound of soil to other places in an optimal way.
 The first mathematical formulation of OT was introduced by **Kantorovich** in 1942.
 He classifies OT into 3 types, as shown in figure 1.
 He proves that the OT mapping can be found by maximizing a certain functional. **Brenier's theorem** is a landmark result in OT theory.
 It shows the existence, monotonicity, and uniqueness of the OT mapping with respect to the quadratic cost function between two given probability measures. **Gu and his collaborators** combined differential geometry, Monge-Ampère equations, and OT theory to develop a geometric variational algorithm for OT mappings, which are applied in explainable deep learning and other areas.